DiamondLightSource/malcolmjs/docs/source/SMG/maintenance.rst

 Canned Data
 -----------

-Once the simulator and pyMalcolm are running, it is possible to generate a fresh set of canned data.
+Once the PandA simulator and pyMalcolm are running, it is possible to generate a fresh set of canned data.
 To do this, simply run the canned_data_generator.py python script (located in *<malcolmJS root>/server/pyScripts*).
 This will delete the contents of the *<malcolmJS root>/server/canned_data* folder and generate new json files for a set of pre-programmed blocks, subscribing to their meta and all their attributes.
-Currently, these blocks are: ["PANDA", "PANDA:TTLIN1", "PANDA:INENC1", "PANDA:LUT1", "PANDA:SEQ1"] (in addition to the list of all blocks available on the PANDA simulator)
+Currently, these blocks are: ["PANDA", "PANDA:TTLIN1", "PANDA:INENC1", "PANDA:LUT1", "PANDA:SEQ1"], in addition to the list of all blocks available on the PANDA simulator.